CV and Awards

 The Thrust2 programme started with just £175, the capital realised from the sale of the very dangerous Thrust 1 car to a scrapyard after a major crash in 1974.
 Design of the 35,000hp Thrust2 was by John Ackroyd and build took place on the Isle of Wight.
 After achieving the British Land Speed Record at Greenham Common in 1980, three trips were made to the US, in 1981, 1982 and 1983, before the World Record was finally achieved in 1983 - at 633.468mph.
 During the programme Richard and Thrust2 had exceeded 600mph 11 times and at peak speed (650.88mph) the car was just 7 mph away from catastrophic take off.

-Thrust2 and ThrustSSC can be viewed at the Museum of British Road
+Thrust2 and ThrustSSC can be viewed at the Coventry Transport Museum.

 The programme featured many of the hallmarks of later ventures.
 A small team with determination and very limited funding.